 Purpose of Certificate Programs

 A certificate program is a coherent set of academic courses that does not lead to a degree but focuses on a substantial area of study that may be practically oriented toward skills and/or occupations.
-Such a program is designed to meet special needs, especially those with a limited time to learn specific subjects, concepts, skills, and competencies.
+Such a program is designed to meet special needs, especially those with limited time to learn specific subjects, concepts, skills, and competencies.
 The award of a certificate means the holder has completed the required courses and related work at an acceptable level of academic accomplishment.
 The certificate indicates to a prospective employer that the University validates the particular program of study.
-It neither credentials nor licenses the student, nor does it guarantee the ability of the student to put into practice what has been studied.

 Acceptance to Certificate Programs